cwrc/RDF-extraction/README.md

 3. [Use source data from GitLab](#use-source-data-from-gitlab)

 ### Use source data from GitLab

-1. In the terminal: `git clone https://gitlab.com/calincs/cwrc/orlando-2.0-c-modelling.git` or with VSCode>Command Palette (cmd+shift+p)>`Git: Clone`, paste `https://gitlab.com/calincs/cwrc/orlando-2.0-c-modelling.git` and hit enter.
+1. In the terminal: `git clone https://gitlab.com/calincs/cwrc/orlando-2.0-c-modelling.git` or with VSCode>Command Palette (`cmd+shift+p`)>`Git: Clone`, paste `https://gitlab.com/calincs/cwrc/orlando-2.0-c-modelling.git` and hit enter.
 (Note: this may take a while to clone, it's a large repository)
-2. Switch branches to `LOD-extraction-2024`, In terminal: `git switch LOD-extraction-2024` or with VSCode>Command Palette (cmd+shift+p)>`Git: Check out to` and select `LOD-extraction-2024`.
-You can also click the bottom left corner of your window where it has a git icon and likely says master or main and that will open up the same window asking which branch to switch to.
+2. Switch branches to `LOD-extraction-2024`, In terminal: `git switch LOD-extraction-2024` or with VSCode>Command Palette (`cmd+shift+p`)>`Git: Check out to` and select `LOD-extraction-2024`.
+You can also click the bottom left corner of your window where it has a Git icon and likely says master or main or classic and that will open up the same window asking which branch to switch to.

 ### Download files from CWRC